Formation-Media/fullstack-interview-test/README.md

 As part of your submission, please include a comprehensive README file that covers the following:

 - Project overview: A brief description of your solution and approach
-- Setup instructions: How to install dependencies, build, and run the application locally
+- Setup instructions: How to install dependencies, build, and run the application locally if applicable
-- Usage: How to use the app, including navigation between pages and features
 - Backend (if implemented): How the backend is structured and how to run it
-- Containerization (if implemented): How to build and run the Docker container(s)
 - Bonus features: Highlight any extra work you did beyond the base requirements

 A clear, well-structured README and comments in the code will help us understand your thought process and makes it easy for us to test your solution.